Our History

 In 2022, the Sisters of Mary of the Presentation gifted Maryvale for continued use as a retreat center to a new non-profit entity under the umbrella of the Diocese of Fargo.
 With the gifting of Maryvale, and the additional gift of an endowment, The Sisters of Mary of the Presentation have assured that Maryvale is positioned to continue to serve as a place of rest and spiritual reflection far into the future.

-Currently, the Sisters of Mary of the Presentation in Cameroon, Africa are constructing their own hospital to serve the people of Douala.
-The new hospital, “SMP Catholic Clinic & Hospital,” will provide urgently needed medical care for the poor.
+The Sisters of Mary of the Presentation in Cameroon, Africa constructed their own hospital to serve the people of Douala.
+The hospital, “SMP Catholic Clinic & Hospital,” provides urgently needed medical care for the poor.
+Construction began in 2022 and the hospital opened in April, 2024.
+The project was funded by Sisters of Mary of the Presentation in the U.S., internationally, and by individual donors from multiple countries.

 LEGACY :